 Melissa Coker, WREN’s founder and creative director commented on the video saying, “We make these fashion films every season.
 I strive to make them an interesting film that exists on its own rather than something that feels like a commercial.”
 That is a smart move if you ask me.
 I think the reason it is so incredibly popular is because it such an honest and candid portrayal of human interaction.
 I think everyone is seeing this as a work of art first, and a fashion ad second.
 Well played, WREN.
 Well played.

 Have a great rest of the week, and thanks for reading

-Have a great weekend and thanks for reading
+Have a great rest of the night, and thanks for reading

 Happy Friday to all!
 Today is the last day of classes before spring break.
 HUZZAH!
 Besides it being a jovial occasion due to the beginning of break, the weather is prime time right now.